StephLisa/Treasure_hunt/pirate_code.md

 Note to the First mate: make sure you revise article I of the pirate code above, so you get your fair share of the prize!

+Captain      : STEPHANIE
 Quartermaster: CAROLINE
-Captain      : STEPHANIE
-First mate   : NAME_HERE
+First mate   : One-leg Loïc